Elendrial/Gridbased-Engine/README.md

 ### Rendering:
 - Each object that needs rendering has it's own render() method.
-- A proper Gui handler is not implemented yet, but will be shortly (if I'm prodded enough).
+- A Gui handler is implemented, if you want to make a simple button game screw the rest of the engine, use these.
 - Is threaded seperately from Ticking.

 ### Initilisation: